cybergis/cybergis-compute-core/docs/codebase.md

 - no connectors are actually explicitly initialized -- they are only created through a maintainer function due to a weird two-way relationship between the two (a maintainer needs a connector, which needs a maintainer)
 - many unused functions (particularly specialized shell commands like `ls` in BaseConnector)
 - modularize `connectionPool` into a class and make the ability to add in job-specific connections more transparent
+- switch to a more modern & error-friendly sdk for ssh execs

 ### Utility classes